jsnal/ramen/README.md

-# i3wm Config
+# Dotfiles

-My configuration files for linux.
+ramen holds all of my configuration files for linux.

 ## Dependencies